Have you finally made a decision on your child’s schooling? If you’re considering homeschooling, then this article is just for you.

 Of course, there are a lot of questions that you are still looking for your answers to.

 Hence, our final step for you is to look for all the answers to your queries.
 Ask your local homeschooling association, search the internet, read newspaper articles, talk to your friends or even your child’s school teachers.
 Don’t leave any stone unturned.

 Don’t forget: Don’t forget to keep a portfolio of your child’s work.
-There are excellent trackers available for you to keep a record of your child’s schoolwork with any other additional that may be required from the legal standpoint.
+There are excellent trackers available for you to keep a record of your child’s schoolwork with any other additives that may be required from a legal standpoint.
 Label each tab with the subjects that you are teaching.
 Also, remember to put date and time to avoid returning to a jigsaw puzzle later when you go through their progress.

 This is going to be even more useful when you think of sending your child to college, as some colleges require portfolios of homeschooled students.
 You can always use this to refer back to your next child or friends.